-Source: UW Huskies have noon deadline to update Pac-12 office on whether they can play in title game
+UW Huskies withdraw from Pac-12 championship game due to COVID-19 spike

 The Washington Huskies won the Pac-12 North.

-They may have to watch the Pac-12 championship game on television.
+They will watch the Pac-12 championship game on television.

-Washington (3-1) — which was forced to cancel its rivalry game at Oregon last weekend due to positive COVID-19 cases and subsequent contact tracing inside the Huskies’ program — has agreed to a noon PT deadline to update the Pac-12 office on whether it can meet South Division champ USC (5-0) inside the Los Angeles Coliseum on Friday, according to a source.
+On Monday morning, the conference announced that UW — which was forced to cancel its rivalry game at Oregon last weekend due to positive COVID-19 cases and subsequent contact tracing inside the Huskies’ program — will not be cleared to meet South Division champ USC (5-0) inside the Los Angeles Coliseum on Friday.

+The Pac-12 requires each team to have 53 available scholarship players — including one quarterback, seven offensive linemen and four defensive linemen — to qualify to play.
+According to a conference release, UW fell short of the 53-player minimum and also failed to meet the designated minimum at a specific position due to “a number of positive football student-athlete COVID-19 cases and resulting isolation of additional football student-athletes under contact tracing protocols.”

-Oregon, which finished second in the North, would theoretically take the Huskies’ place in the Pac-12 title game — which will kick off at 5 p.m. on Friday and be broadcast on FOX.
+Oregon, which finished second in the North, will take the Huskies’ place in the Pac-12 title game — which will kick off at 5 p.m. on Friday and be broadcast on FOX.

+According to a source, UW agreed to a noon PT deadline on Monday to update the Pac-12 office on its status.
+The Huskies didn’t need that long to determine it would be impossible to play.

+“Our goal every season is to win the Pac-12 Championship,” UW head coach Jimmy Lake said in a statement.
+“I am so proud of the work our team and staff have put in to position ourselves to attain that goal.
+Unfortunately, the virus is in our footprint.
+We have not been able to resume football activities and currently the entirety of one of our key position groups, deemed a critical position group by the Pac-12, is in quarantine.
+There is no path forward to practice or play this week.

+“Our focus now is getting everyone healthy so we can resume football activities and prepare for a possible bowl game.
+We are crushed that we cannot bring home the Pac-12 trophy for our fans, staff and players.”

-Oregon (3-2) and Colorado (3-1), which finished second in the North and South respectively, are scheduled to play at 6 p.m. on Saturday in Los Angeles.
+Oregon (3-2) and Colorado (3-1), which finished second in the North and South respectively, were originally scheduled to play at 6 p.m. on Saturday in Los Angeles.
 They were booked for the same venue as the Pac-12 championship game in case either UW or USC was forced to cancel on short notice.

-The Pac-12 requires each team to have 53 available scholarship players — including one quarterback, seven offensive linemen and four defensive linemen — to qualify to play.
-According to a source inside the program, UW fell “well below” the 53-scholarship minimum last week.

 On Wednesday, Washington reported 11 active positive COVID-19 cases within its athletics department — six more than a week prior.
 However, a source also indicated not all 11 cases could be traced to the football program.
 It’s university policy not to specify how many cases are tied to each team.